Gyoniro/trackdayr-docs/src/pages/Set-up-Unity-for-TrackDayR.md

 ## Quick installation:

-First of all, [download]( https://github.com/onighiri975/TDR-track-tool-2022.git) “Code” as Zip, and once downloaded export it in a folder of your choice.
+[Download]( https://github.com/onighiri975/TDR-track-tool-2022.git) “Code” as Zip, and once downloaded export it in a folder of your choice.
 1) Open Unity and create empty HDRP project.
 2) Open Window->package manager menu;
 3) click on (+) icon and add from disk, import your downloaded pack;